Google Pay™

 3.4.
 Request to go live

-After all the steps have been completed, the merchant can request activation for PROD integration through Google™ console.
+After all the steps have been completed, the merchant can request activation for PROD integration through Google™ Console.

 importantGoogle Pay™ transactions with SmartPay require device authentication through the Google Wallet™ app.
 Only cards stored in Google Wallet™ can be used for payments, transactions without device authentication are not supported.